directus/directus/docs/reference/system/users.md

 ## Accept User Invite

 Accept your invite.
-The [invite user endpoint](#invite-a-new-user) sends the email a link to the Admin App.
+The [invite user endpoint](#invite-a-new-user) sends the email a link to the Data Studio.

 This link includes a token, which is then used to activate the invited user.